ryanhasan100/SaffatHasan.github.io/README.md

 - I disliked writing Latex AND writing fancy summary bullets
 - I had no (good) way to keep track of old resumes
 - I fell into the sunken cost fallacy.
-I guess I got it working?

 ## What This Project Accomplishes